• Skip to primary navigation

 A survey conducted by CHG Healthcare to doctors who had been out of residency for two to three years revealed that work-life balance was the most important factor in choosing their first job8.

-To ensure a positive work-life balance as a dermatologist.
+To ensure a positive work-life balance:

 • Obtain flexible working conditions